antonyoneill/selenium/Python-Bindings.md

 To perform a release you will need to be a maintainer of the package on PyPI.
 Before pushing a new release you will need to update the version number and [change log](https://github.com/SeleniumHQ/selenium/blob/master/py/CHANGES).
 The version number is in the form of `X.Y.Z`, where `X.Y` is taken from the latest [GitHub release](https://github.com/SeleniumHQ/selenium/releases), and `Z` increments for each release.

-When you're readu, the release can be made by running the following command:
+When you're ready, the release can be made by running the following command:

 ```
 ./go py_release